QuantEcon/lecture-source-py/source/rst/orth_proj.rst

     = 0

-The proof is now complete
+The proof is now complete.

 Starting with the Basis